NCAS-CMS/um-training/practicals/source/fcm-tutorial.rst

   puma$ fcm commit

 A text editor will appear to allow you to edit the commit message.
-You must add a commit message to describe your change above the line that says **"--This line, and those below, will be ignored--"**.
+You must add a commit message to describe your change above the line that says **"--Add your commit message ABOVE - do not alter this line or those below--"**.
 Your commit will fail if you do not enter a commit message.
 Make sure you provide meaningful commit messages (if your change is intended for inclusion in the trunk you should reference your ticket number) as these will show up in the revision logs and can be a useful source of informtion.

 **DO:**